Avanade/OnRamp/README.md

 Class | Description
 -|-
 [`JsonSchemaGenerator`](./src/OnRamp/Utility/JsonSchemaGenerator.cs) | Provides the capability to generate a [JSON Schema](https://json-schema.org/) from the [configuration](#Configuration).
 This can then be published to the likes of the [JSON Schema Store](https://www.schemastore.org/) so that it can be used in Visual Studio and Visual Studio Code (or other editor of choice) to provide editor intellisense and basic validation.
 [`MarkdownDocumentationGenerator`](./src/OnRamp/Utility/MarkdownDocumentationGenerator.cs) | Provides the capability to generate [markdown](https://en.wikipedia.org/wiki/Markdown) documentation files from the [configuration](#Configuration).
-These can then be published with the owning source code repository or to a wiki to provide corresponding documentation.
+These can then be published within the owning source code repository or to a wiki to provide corresponding documentation.
 [`StringConversion`](./src/OnRamp/Utility/StringConversion.cs) | Provides additional string conversions that are useful where generating code; for example: `ToCamelCase`, `ToPascalCase`, `ToPrivateCase`, `ToSentenceCase`, `ToSnakeCase`, and `ToKebabCase`.

 <br/>